-In both cases, the leaders seemed to be moving toward "hiring engineers who have passion and experience in our industry".
+In most cases, the leaders seemed to be moving toward "hiring engineers who have passion and experience in our industry".

 These are both rock solid C-Suite leaders that I respect and would love to work with - but they got caught up in the day to day of hitting the marks and "delivering points".
 They hired focused on that "blue-chip expert coder" as defined by the technology staff and did not include behavioral hiring.
 They forgot the basics because we forget the power of the simple - and because the simple (in this case people leadership) can often be very hard.